Henry Calvin

-Henry Calvin (born Wimberly Calvin Goodman; May 25, 1918 – October 6, 1975) was an American actor known for his role as the Spanish soldier Sergeant Demetrio Lopez Garcia on Walt Disney's live-action television series Zorro (1957–1959).
+Henry Calvin (born Wimberly Calvin Goodman; May 25, 1918 – October 6, 1975) was an American actor known for his role as the Spanish soldier Sergeant Garcia on Walt Disney's live-action television series Zorro (1957–1959).

 Early life

-Born in Dallas, Texas, he sang in the choir of his local Baptist church as a child; he was often the featured soloist.
+Born in Dallas, Texas, he sang in his local Baptist church choir as a child; he was often the featured soloist.
 Calvin attended Winnetka Grade School during his childhood.
 After graduating from Sunset High School in Dallas, Texas, he attended Southern Methodist University before pursuing a career as an actor and singer.